 TARA: Treatment And Research Advancements

 BPD is often misunderstood, misdiagnosed and stigmatized.
-We at TARA try to provide you with the latest evidence based research results and explanations and referrals to evidence- based treatment.
-We will provide you with links to the actual research and explanations of DBT, Mentalization Based Treatment (MBT) and Transference- Focused Psychotherapy (TFP).
+We at TARA try to provide you with the latest evidence based research results and explanations, referrals to evidence- based treatment, and statistical information regarding the effects of BPD on social issues of public health such as addiction, alcoholism, suicide, domestic violence, gambling, and incarceration.
+We provide you with links to current research and explanations of Dialectical Behavior Therapy (DBT), Mentalization Based Treatment (MBT), Compassion Focused Therapy (CFT), and Transference Focused Psychotherapy (TFP).

 Understanding the complex neuro circuitry within the brain and how these circuits contribute to how we perceive the world will help you understand BPD so that you can anticipate triggers avoid emotional escalations, and develop much needed compassion for the pain people with BPD experience.

 A New Perspective on the Pathophysiology of BPD: A Model of the Role of Oxytocin